NightLum-Studio/Runator/README.md

 ## Possible Use Cases

-Jarorun Transliterator can be used for many creative and technical purposes:
+Runator can be used for many creative and technical purposes:

 ### Game Development

 - fantasy games
 - RPG worldbuilding
 - ancient civilization writing systems